esnet/gdg/website/content/docs/gdg/getting_started.md

 ├── bin
 |   └── gdg
 └── exports
+    └── org_main-org
-    └── dashboards
+        |   └── dashboards
-        ├── Example
+        |       └─ Example
-        |   └── cluster-scaling.json
+        |       |  └── cluster-scaling.json
-        └── Infrastructure
+        |       └─ Infrastructure
-            └── aws-ecs.json
+        |          └── aws-ecs.json
 ```
-You can execute `./bin/gdg dash export` to upload the local dashboards to your Grafana.
+You can execute `./bin/gdg backup dash export` to upload the local dashboards to your Grafana.
 Afterwards, you can try running `./bin/gdg dash list` in order to confirm that your dashboards were uploaded successfully.